ltw-webdev-5/curriculum/intro.md

       ## You’re in control

       - You define what you portfolio will be
-      - You grade your own portfolio with the rubric you create
+      - You grade your own portfolio with the rubrics
       - You explain your choices to the teacher and rationalize why your portfolio is what it is

   - content: |